For Medical Staff, Doctor Nurses and Caregivers

 The greatest nurses in the world do not have a job, taking care of others is their calling.
 They derive joy in escorting the process of healing and seeing the patient respond positively to their care giving.

 They work long hours under life and death stress in an emotionally tough environment surrounded by pain and agony.
-The have three tough bosses, the doctor, the patient and their relatives.
+The have four demanding bosses: Doctors, Head Nurse, Patients and their Relatives.

 Hospitals who help their care givers to be happier with reasonable good conditions and tools to manage stress and have great support the following positive chain reaction happens: